Rintse/fzfify/README.md

   binding, showing the key and description fields.
 - **`extra_fzf_args`**: Passed to fzf as-is with if the action is matched.

+Because the descriptor is a toml that you can easily generate programmatically, `fzfify` purposely leaves out lots of QOL features to stay simple.
+If you are tearing your hair out writing the toml, just write a program that does so.
+Now you are writing a program that writes the the config for a program that calls fzf.
+Surely this is normal behaviour.

 ## Argument templating

 All of: